 The next play junior running back Ed Hall exploded for a 97-yard touchdown run to put Eagle River ahead 7-0.

-The back-to-back big plays swung the momentum in Eagle River's favor early on, said Hall, who finished with 113 rushing yards.
+The back-to-back big plays swung the momentum in Eagle River’s favor early on, said Hall, who finished with 113 rushing yards.

 “That pretty much changed the game for us,” he said.

 The Lynx answered with two big plays of their own.

 Dimond’s Chandler Barrett scored on a 34-yard sweep right to cut the lead to 7-6 with eight minutes left in the second quarter.
 The Lynx took a 12-7 lead 18 seconds later after Armani Tufaga took a 50-yard interception return to the end zone.

 Eagle River’s Jordan Patin hit a 28-yard field goal with less than 20 seconds left in the second quarter to cut Dimond’s lead to two at the half.

 Dimond opened the second half with a 74-yard, 11-play scoring drive capped off by a 1-yard Tufaga touchdown run to increase its advantage to 18-10.

 Dimond’s Elijah Pili scored on a 17-yard scamper with 7:29 left in the game to round out the scoring.

 Despite the loss, Eagle River (0-3 in the CIC and overall) played its best game of the season, Hall said.